 Bird-watching in Amboseli National Park

-Amboseli National Park is perfect for birding and boasts a rich bird life of over 425 bird species, which may be seen in marsh areas, grasslands, and acacia forests.
-Whereas its marshes thrive with water species such as egrets, herons, pelicans, and crowned cranes, among others, the park’s grassland sections are home to numerous interesting ground birds, including Hartlaub’s bustard and the locally endemic Pangani longclaw.
+Amboseli National Park is perfect for birding and boasts a rich bird life of over 425 bird species.
+The birds may be seen in marsh areas, grasslands, and acacia forests.
+Whereas its marshes thrive with water species such as egrets, herons, pelicans, and crowned cranes, among others.
+The park’s grassland sections are home to interesting ground birds, including the Hartlaub’s bustard and the locally endemic Pangani longclaw.
 Additionally, some dry country rarities can be found in the acacia woodland, such as the steel-blue whydah, white-bellied go-away bird, and Von der Decken’s hornbill.

 Birding in Amboseli National Park is good from May to June and October to December.
 During the wet season (March to May & September to November), large numbers of flamingos as well as migratory birds may be present.
 While preparing a birding tour to Amboseli National Park, remember to carry a good camera and binoculars for clear viewing of bird species across long distances.